toucan-stan/.vim/README.md

 ```

 Open `vimrc` in vim and enter `:PlugInstall` to download the included
 packages.
-Restart vim, and you should be good to go.
+Restart vim, and the packages should be available.

+Note that the included `coc-settings.json` file requires the `ccls` language
+server to provide code completion, diagnostics, etc. for C/C++/Objective C.